The Dermot Company, Inc, New York, New York , Owner’s Representative

 • POST-SANDY DECONSTRUCTION: I assisted the deconstruction and cleanup of Hurricane Sandy destructed boardwalk in Far Rockaway, NY as well as over a dozen destroyed homes in Breezy Point, NY directly in conjunction with the U.S. Army Corps of Engineers, NYC PARKS, and the NYCEDC.

-Kimmerle Nemwan Architects, PA, Morristown, NJ, US, Junior Project Manager
+Kimmerle Newman Architects, Morristown, NJ, US, Junior Project Manager

 • Produced and maintained CD sets for major high-end commercial interiors and building